Menu

 What is a CV?

-A curriculum vitae, also known as a resume, is a comprehensive record of your professional and personal history, detailing everything from your first job to your current position.
+A curriculum vitae, or a resume, is a comprehensive record of your professional and personal history, detailing everything from your first job to your current position.

 It allows you to summarize your education, training, and work experience for the benefit of potential employers.